rreusser/summation-algorithms/README.md

 Potential issue: I expected the recursive and non-recursive sums to be numerically identical, but they aren't.
 The stability is significantly better than naive summation, but it remains to double-check precisely why the operations aren't exactly identical.

+**Edit:** I was worried there was an error, but the `pairwiseRecursive` routine just groups terms in an ever so slightly different grouping when the array is not exactly a power of two.
+I can see an argument that its grouping is *slightly* better since it prevents leftover data elements from passing straight through without grouping into sums along the way, but I'm content to accept this for now.

 ## Results

 The test adds a vector of length 1,000,000 containing random numbers with log-magnitude increasing from 0 to 20, sorted in increasing order of magnitude.
 The error of the Kahan algorithms is defined to be zero.